-Selection is done with LMB (and/or the context menu, see below) on the row of a data-block outside the name/icon area.
+Selection is done with LMB (and/or the context menu, see below) on the row of a data-block.
 Single selections will also activate the data-block.
 The rows of selected data-blocks are highlighted blue, with the active data-block highlighted in a lighter blue.

 Clicking in empty space below the list of data-blocks will deselect all.

-By default, selecting data-blocks in the Outliner will select the respective objects, bones, and sequences in the 3D View and Sequencer.
-Selections in the 3D View and Sequencer will be synced to each Outliner.
+By default, selecting data-blocks in the Outliner will select the respective objects, bones, and sequences in the 3D Viewport and Sequencer.
+Selections in the 3D Viewport and Sequencer will be synced to each Outliner.
 To disable selection syncing, turn off the toggle in the filter popover.